alissayuxuan/3dVertPois/README.md

 Since the size of the CT scans and segmentations is generally too large to fit into GPU memory, the model predicts the POIs on a vertebra-level instead of processing an entire spine segmentation at once.
 Therefore, it is necessary to cut out individual vertebrae from the large image and masks and shift the POI file accordingly, which the instance mask is used for.
 Further, the images are brought into standard orientation and scale.
 To avoid repetitive computations during training, these preprocessing steps are carried out in bulk and the cutouts are saved to the disk.
 In order to run the bulk preprocessing, enter the src folder and run prepare_data.py.

 WARNING: By default, this step uses 8 CPU cores in parallel to speed up the pre-processing.
 You can specify a different number with the --n_workers argument.
-This step will run for several minutes to hours and may require several GB of disk space depending on the size of the dataset (The cutouts of the Ligament Attachment Point dataset used in the development of this project require 465MB of disk space for 36 initial scans)
+This step will run for several minutes to hours and may require several GB of disk space depending on the size of the dataset.
 ```bash
 cd src
 python3 prepare_data.py --data_path $PATH_TO_YOUR_DS --derivatives_name $NAME_OF_DERIVATIVES_FOLDER --save_path $PATH_TO_SAVE_CUTOUS